AO-StreetArt/AOSharedServiceLibrary/docs/use/drivers/redis/README.md

     std::string strValue = redis->load("Test");
     redis->del("Test");

 The Redis Administrator suports a number of other operations, all of which are covered in [Redis' documentation] (http://redis.io/commands).
-A full list of supported operations can be found in this libraries HTML documentation, found in the html folder of the docs on this repository.
-You are free to download it and view it in a web browser.
+A full list of supported operations can be found in this libraries API documentation.